-Please visit our Technical Requirements (Links to an external site.) webpage for additional information.
+Please visit our Technical Requirements 🔁 (https://online.fiu.edu/html/canvas/mastertemplate/technical-requirements/) webpage for additional information.

 Accessibility and Accommodation

 The Disability Resource Center collaborates with students, faculty, staff, and community members to create diverse learning environments that are usable, equitable, inclusive and sustainable.
 The DRC provides FIU students with disabilities the necessary support to successfully complete their education and participate in activities available to all students.
 If you have a diagnosed disability and plan to utilize academic accommodations, please contact the Center at 305-348-3532 or visit them at the Graham Center GC 190.